upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales: Conclusions

 The \textit{upstreamFoam} has been successfully tested in a wide range of multiphase flows in porous media.
 We verified the solver simulating classical problems with analytical, semi-analytical, and reference solutions given by the \textit{porousMultiphaseFoam}.
 Studies with different data and geometries have been performed to evaluate reservoir properties estimates, resulting in satisfactory accuracy.
 We also have demonstrated the potential of the solver to approximate complex problems in a multiphase scenario with more than two mobile phases.

 The presented solver was developed in a general formulation, that can be extended to multiple species, mass transfer, and others complexities employing the tool-set, capabilities, and efficiency offered by the OpenFOAM framework.
-In future works, we intend to include wellbore models and investigate the use of new schemes to overcome the time step restrictions.
+In future works, we intend to prepare the code for public release, include wellbore models, and investigate the use of new schemes to overcome the time step restrictions.